sbg/sevenbridges-cwl/README.md

 ## <a name="tests">Run Tests</a>

-In order to run tests clone this repository, position yourself in the root of the cloned project and after installing requirements-dev.txt, invoke:
+In order to run tests clone this repository, position yourself in the root of the cloned project and, after installing requirements-dev.txt, invoke:
 ```
 pytest
 ```